 "This award belongs to our Elections team.
 They are the heroes who made this unique concept a resounding success," said Doyle.
 In the November 2003 Coordinated Election, Doyle offered the Vote Center Model as a new option for Larimer County voters.
 "With Vote Centers, there is no longer a wrong place to vote in our County," he added.
 The success in Larimer County lead to legislation being passed in 2003 allowing the use of Vote Centers statewide, and nationwide interest is growing rapidly.

 This prestigious award is bestowed by the NACRC at their annual conference as they seek to provide an "opportunity for election officials to receive special recognition in honor of their unique achievements and Best Practices in the field of election administration."

 Scott Doyle also named the 2005 Public Official of the Year by the NACRC.
 Doyle has served in his current position as County Clerk since January 2003.
-Among the achievements noted in his nomination are development and successful implementation of the Vote Center concept, which is now wining national acclaim; development and implementation of the Citizen Information Center, a one-stop-shop for citizens on the first floor of the county building; and proactive business and budget planning within the Clerk's office.
+Among the achievements noted in his nomination are development and successful implementation of the History of Vote Centers, which is now wining national acclaim; development and implementation of the Citizen Information Center, a one-stop-shop for citizens on the first floor of the county building; and proactive business and budget planning within the Clerk's office.
 Doyle has been active as the Legislative Co-Chair for the Colorado County Clerks' Association, as a member of the Secretary of State's Blue Ribbon Panel on Election Reform, and as part of the Election Center National Task Force on Election Reform and the National Election Reform Forum.

 His peers and staff describe him as one who has a "high level of integrity," "thinks outside the box" and "challenges and empowers [staff]."